How to Write a Targeted Cover Letter for a Particular Job Position

 Never use the same cover letter for different job applications.

 Instead of sending generic resumes and cover letters for every single company, concentrate on the ones that appeal to you the most.

 Find five good companies.
-Target a resume for each one, and then customize a cover letter to accompany each.
-The next day, find five more.
+Target your resume at each one, and then customize your cover letter to accompany each resume.
+The next day, find five more companies.
 Stop sending broad resumes and template cover letters to random companies.
 Your goal is to get a job that you really like.